shao-rj-jack/phoneAndEmail/README.md

 # phoneAndEmail

-a python script that searches the current clipboard, finds all phone numbers and emails, then copies the formatted results into the clipboard
+a python script that can find all phone numbers and emails within a specific webpage or the current clipboard of the user

 ## Usage

-navigate to any website, preferably the "Contact Us" page use the "Select All" and "Copy" commands (ctrl+a then ctrl+c) to copy all of the page's contents into the clipboard run the script, any phone numbers and emails found will overwrite the clipboard if there are no phone numbers or emails found, the clipboard will not change and a corresponding message will be provided
+### Using the Terminal

+Run the script from the command line using `./phoneAndEmail.py _websiteURL_` (on Linux or OS X)

+On Windows, create a batch file like so:
+> @py.exe C:\path\to\pythonScript.py %*
+> @pause
+then call the batch file using the command `phoneAndEmail _websiteURL_`